janekx21/bachelor-thesis/chapters/ba.typ

 The @code:diagnostics_prune_and_extend shows how the `did_change` function first removes all old diagnostics for a change range and then inserts newly generated ones.
-The more complex `gen_diagnostics` function takes a changed node and generates diagnostics for cust that node.
+The more complex `gen_diagnostics` function takes a changed node and generates diagnostics for just that node.

 #figure(caption: [`gen_diagnostics` function with complex tree walk])[
 ```rust